How Important is Translation Quality? Isn’t It All the Same?

 Why you should care

-I recently read an article* on the need to convey professionalism in the translation business.
-The writer, a translator and an employee of the American Translators Association (ATA), was addressing the view by many, and encouraged by belief in the power of Google Translate, that translation is a basic skill that anyone can learn, if they are bilingual.
-Part of this misconception is based on a lack of clarity around what translators and language service providers (LSPs) actually do and the value we provide to our clients.
+I recently read an article on the American Translators Association (ATA) website titled "Communicating the Value of Our Services" on the need to convey professionalism in the translation business.
+The writer, a translator and an employee of the ATA, was addressing the view by many, and encouraged by belief in the power of Google Translate, that translation is a basic skill that anyone can learn, if they are bilingual.
+Part of this misconception is based on a lack of clarity around what translators and translation companies actually do and the value we provide to our clients.

 At its base level, a buyer with little understanding of translation and its complexity might be reducing the perceived value of translation to the statement in the subhead above.
 In part this is due to the implications of translation technology, but it is also due to a lack of understanding of the complexity of communicating in another language.
 And the value of getting it right.
 It doesn’t help that translation, at its simplest level, is priced by a cost per word, which varies by language.
 We understand this is useful for comparing translation bids, but there is way more iceberg under the surface.